samraHanif0340/samraHanif0340.github.io/_portfolio/grpc_c++_with_cmake.md

     + performs all necessary file linkage.

 ## Instructions
-+ Set appropriately or disable the proxy settings in the `Dockerfile` and `CMakeLists.txt` file, before running the code.
++ Set appropriately or disable the proxy settings in the `CMakeLists.txt` and `Dockerfile` files, before running the code.
++ Before using the `Dockerfile`, disable the section on "git fix and git proxy".
+This is only meant for my network.

 ### Local: Run code template <a name="local"></a>
 1. Download the repository